Soekaesih: Biography

-She traveled to the Netherlands in October 1937 with Philippo and a retired schoolteacher named van Munster.
+She traveled to the Netherlands in October 1937 with Philippo and a retired schoolteacher named Van Munster.
 According to some accounts, they were deported there because Philippo was suspected of trying to revive the banned Communist Party of Indonesia.
 She stayed there for several years lecturing on Digoel, especially to local groups of the Communist Party of the Netherlands, and advocating for the camp to be shut down.
-Her lectures were generally given in Indonesian, and were translated into Dutch by Rustam Effendi or others.
+Her lectures were generally given in Indonesian and were translated into Dutch by Rustam Effendi or others.
 During this period, the former camp doctor L. J. A. Schoonheyt, who had since become a member of the National Socialist Movement in the Netherlands, was also touring and giving lectures in favour of the camp.
 Soekaesih and van Munster wrote and published a pamphlet contradicting his claims about the positive nature of the camp, titled Indonesia, een politiestaat (met een antwoord aan dr. Schoonheyt) (Indonesia, a police state, with an answer to dr. Schoonheyt).
 The brochure quickly sold out of the first printing and was reprinted the following year.

-During World War II Soekaesih and Philippo apparently remained in the Netherlands working clandestinely for the Communist Party.
+During World War II Soekaesih and Philippo remained in the Netherlands working clandestinely for the Communist Party.
 They returned to Indonesia in 1946.
-She continued to be active in documenting the former camp at Digul (which was closed after World War II) and in 1955 joined a new organization which sought to promote research about it and to build connection between the families of former internees.
+She continued to be active in documenting the former camp at Digul (which was closed after World War II) and in 1955 joined a new organization that sought to promote research about it and to build connections between the families of former internees.
 Her adopted son Boejoeng Saleh Poeradisastra was also a Communist activist and became a political prisoner at Buru during the Transition to the New Order.

 Her place and time of death are not documented.

 Legacy

-In 2019, as part of an effort to rename streets in a new district in Amsterdam after anti-colonial figures, her name was approved for a street name in on the central island of IJburg, which is currently still under construction.
+In 2019, as part of an effort to rename streets in a new district in Amsterdam after anti-colonial figures, her name was approved for a street name on the central island of IJburg, which is currently still under construction.